Arizona State Route 74

-Arizona State Route 74 (SR 74), locally known as the Carefree Highway, is a 30.40 mi state highway in Maricopa County, Arizona, United States, connects U.S. Route 60 (US 60) northeast of Morristown with Interstate 17 (I-17) in Phoenix.
-It serves Lake Pleasant Regional Park and serves as a northern bypass around the often-congested stretches of US 60 through the northwest suburbs of the Phoenix metropolitan area.
+Arizona State Route 74 (SR 74), locally known as the Carefree Highway, is a state highway in central Arizona that stretches east to west from its junction with U.S. Route 60 (US 60) just south of Wickenburg to its junction with Interstate 17 (I-17) in North Phoenix.
+It serves Lake Pleasant Regional Park and serves as a northern bypass around the often congested stretches of US 60 through the northwest suburbs of the Phoenix metropolitan area.
+From end to end, it is 30.4 mi long.

 The Carefree Highway is the inspiration for the 1974 Gordon Lightfoot song of the same name.